Tikamin557/Ts-Core/docs/ModderGuide.md

 - Notification Themes
 - Migration definitions
 - Machine Interactions
+- Dialogues

+Dialogues registered through `TsCore/Dialogues` can be displayed from map Tile Actions and Touch Actions using `TsCoreDialogue`.

 T's Core also provides additional Content Patcher features such as custom tokens, Content Pack reload tools, and conditional GMCM field visibility.